isomerpages/nlb-biblioasia/articles-archive/features/_posts/2012-01-12-post-party-time-at-the-raffles.md

 ![Alt text for image on Isomer site](/images/Vol-12-issue-4/party-time-with-raffles/lavishlivingroom.jpg)
 <div style="background-color: white;">Scenes of the lavish Dining Room that was “capable of seating 500”.
 The spacious Dining Room on the ground floor of the new Main Building, which was declared opened in November 1899, was where many extravagant dinners and parties were held. <i>All rights reserved.
 Liu, G. (2006).
 Raffles Hotel.
 Singapore: Editions Didier Millet.</i></div>

 The opening of the Main Building at the turn of the 20th century properly entrenched the Raffles as the venue to host a fine party.
-The new marble-floored Dining Room “capable of seating 500”1 was where many indulgent dinners – supervised by two French chefs – would be served by white-gloved waiters.
+The new marble-floored Dining Room “capable of seating 500”[^1]was where many indulgent dinners – supervised by two French chefs – would be served by white-gloved waiters.

 Menu cards from this period, such as the one on 14 July 1917, featured gastronomic fare such as “Clear Turtle Soup, Baked Red Fish [in] Butter Sauce, Chicken en Aspic, Grilled Filet Steak &amp; Sugar Peas, Faisan Roti [roasted pheasant] a l’ Anglaise, Iced Asparagus [in] Mayonaise Sauce… [and] Wild Rose Ice Cream…”, among other delights.
 At the outdoor Palm Court, after-dinner music would be played by the Band of the K.O.R (King’s Own Regiment).

 In 1904, the Raffles introduced a novel form of entertainment – the Skating Dinner.
-To the accompaniment of a live orchestra, grown men and women put on roller skates supplied by the hotel and “… skated about with the utmost glee until 11 o’clock when the fun had to stop despite the great anxiety of the guests to prolong the rinking”.2
+To the accompaniment of a live orchestra, grown men and women put on roller skates supplied by the hotel and “… skated about with the utmost glee until 11 o’clock when the fun had to stop despite the great anxiety of the guests to prolong the rinking”.[^2]

 German author Hermann Hesse was clearly not amused by the noise emanating from such a party on the night he spent at the Raffles.
-He recorded in his diary dated 29 October 1911: “the gigantic hotel is horrible acoustically and echoes like a drum in its vast corridors and stairways”.3
+He recorded in his diary dated 29 October 1911: “the gigantic hotel is horrible acoustically and echoes like a drum in its vast corridors and stairways”.[^3]

 In the heady days before World War II, tickets for the legendary New Year’s Fancy Dress Ball would be booked out weeks in advance.
 The first such party was held on 1 January 1911 and was reported to be a resounding success by the press.
 The guest list was invariably European with the occasional moneyed Peranakan or Chinese making an appearance.